Archaeologists Are Using Technology To Explore The ‘Lost City Of Ancient Israel’ And Its Underground Chambers

 — Amanda Borschel-Dan (@AmandaBDan) July 24, 2018

-In these underground chambers sits a massive columbarium (dovecote) which holds a stunning 1,000 different niches that would have been used for birds, which would have quite possibly been the largest of its kind to have been found anywhere in the world at the time it was built.
+In these underground chambers sits a massive columbarium (dovecote), which holds a stunning 1,000 different niches that would have been to house birds, which would have quite possibly been the largest of its kind at the time it was built.

-There are also stables, special escape tunnels and quarries in this lost city of Ancient Israel, and all of these would have been in use from the 3rd to the 2nd centuries BC, extending until the city was lost to time after 1400 AD.
-A large number of mysterious inscriptions written in Arabic, Hebrew and Greek have also been discovered in the underground chambers of Beit Lehi.
+There are also stables, special escape tunnels, and quarries in this lost city of Ancient Israel, and all of these would have been in use from the 3rd to the 2nd centuries BC, extending until the city was lost to time after 1400 AD.
+A large number of mysterious inscriptions written in Arabic, Hebrew, and Greek have also been discovered in the underground chambers of Beit Lehi.

-As Hebrew University archaeologist Oren Gutfeld noted, “This area is untouched by archaeology, but it’s a gold mine.”
+“This area is untouched by archaeology, but it’s a gold mine,” Hebrew University archaeologist Oren Gutfeld noted.
 When it comes to the size of this city, Gutfield said that this is anybody’s guess as only 10 to 15 percent of it has even been excavated.

 “We don’t have any idea how big it is.
 That’s the question.
 People thought it was a small community, but now we know it was a large urban center.”

 Archaeologists have also recovered luxurious imported goods at this site, leading Michael Haber of the Israel Antiquities Authority to conclude that these “are not indicative of modest, sleepy villages.”

-Once the multimedia guide has been completed, viewers will also be able to do some exploration themselves and gaze at the wonder that was once Beit Lehit, the lost city of Ancient Israel.
+Once the multimedia guide has been completed, viewers will also be able to do some exploration themselves and gaze at the wonder that was once Beit Lehi, the lost city of Ancient Israel.